mfriedman01/Food-delivery-app-Data-Clean-and-EDA/README.md

 The Marketing Department The marketing department was pressured to spend its annual budget more wisely.
 Desirably, the success of these activities will prove the value of the approach and convince the more skeptical within the company.

+Key findings and project takeaway:

+1. Age: 30-70 were spending more money, but less likely to accept more campaigns.
+They do have higher volume We can focus on this segment to get them to buy more or accept campaigns

+2. Catalogs were more likely to accept campgaigns, but in person spend more.
+Reccomend a split between them all for campagins. push a higher margin for campaigns to catalogs so perhaps --> 40% catalog, 30% web, 30% stores

+3. The more kids you have the less campaigns they are accepting and less they are spending focus on people with no kids since they spend more and accept more campaigns

+4. Education has no impact on campaigns or purchases, dont target any segment on groups

+5. Marital status doesnt playa big part in campaigns accepted since percentages are similar, but Married, Single, and Together spend more money

+  Key Value and revenue driving recommendations:

+ 1. INCREASING PULL FROM CURRENT CUSTOMERS
+    TARGET MIDDLE AGED, HIGH EARNERS WITH NO KIDS.
+TARGET THEM ON DIFFERENT PLATFORMS WITH CAMPAIGNS MOSTLY GOING TO CATALOG AND THE REST EVENLY SPLIT TO WEB AND STORES
+2. FIND NEW CUSTOMERS
+   CAN ALSO TRY TO TARGET NEW CUSTOMERS TO SPEND MONEY SINCE THE DATA REFERS TO RECURRING CUSTOMERS.
+CAN FOCUS ON 21-30 AND 70 AND UP SINCE THERE ARE LOWER POPULATIONS COMPARED TO     OTHER SEGMENTS AS THEY ACCEPT CAMPAIGNS AT HIGHER RATES.